Engee documentation

 Multi-sample signal detection

-This example shows how to detect a signal in complex white Gaussian noise using multiple received signal samples.
-A matched filter is used to take advantage of the processing.
+This example shows how to detect a signal in complex white Gaussian noise using several received signal samples.
+A consistent filter is used to take advantage of the processing.

 Introduction

-The example "Detecting a signal against a background of white noise" presents a basic signal detection problem.
+The example "Detecting a signal against a background of white noise" presents the basic task of detecting a signal.
 Only one sample of the received signal is used for detection.
-In this example, more samples are used in the detection process to increase the detection efficiency.
+In this example, more samples are used in the detection process to increase detection efficiency.

-As in the previous example, assume the signal strength is 1 and the signal-to-noise ratio (SNR) of one sample is 3 dB.
+As in the previous example, let's assume that the signal strength is 1, and the signal-to-noise ratio (SNR) of one sample is 3 dB.
 The number of Monte Carlo trials is 100,000.
 The desired false alarm probability level (Pfa) is 0.001.

 In [ ]: